Yamato-Security/takajo/README.md

 * `timeline-partition-diagnostic`: create a CSV timeline of partition diagnostic events
 * `timeline-suspicious-processes`: create a CSV timeline of suspicious processes

+## TTP Commands
+* `ttp-summary`: summarize tactics and techniques found in each computer
+* `ttp-visualize`: extract TTPs and create a JSON file to visualize in MITRE ATT&CK Navigator

 ## VirusTotal Commands
 * `vt-domain-lookup`: look up a list of domains on VirusTotal and report on malicious ones
 * `vt-hash-lookup`: look up a list of hashes on VirusTotal and report on malicious ones